mylonasc/starter-academic/content/post/european_elec_grid/index.md

 {{< toc >}}

+## The European Power Grid and Power Market: A Symphony of Renewables and Smart Grids

+Welcome to the electrifying world of the European power market!
+If you've ever flicked a light switch or charged your electric car, you're part of a vast, dynamic network that balances supply and demand, incentivizes renewable energy, and ensures electricity flows seamlessly across borders.
+Let’s dive into the fascinating mechanics of this grid, explore the various markets involved, and discover how it’s paving the way for a sustainable future.

+## The Backbone: Understanding the European Electricity Grid
+Imagine a colossal web of interconnected power lines stretching across Europe.
+This is the European electricity grid, a marvel of modern engineering that ensures power is delivered wherever and whenever it’s needed.

+At its core, the grid is about balance.
+Electricity generation and consumption must be perfectly matched at all times to maintain stability.
+This is no small feat, considering the fluctuating nature of both demand (think of how electricity use spikes in the evening) and supply (renewables like wind and solar are, by nature, variable).
+However, the grid has constraints, such as maximum transfer capacity, which can limit the flow of electricity between regions.

+Morever, fossil fuel and CO2 emission prices may make generation prohibitive for conventional generators when there is enough renewable generation in the grid.

+Other interesting constraints taken into consideration when balancing electricity supply and demand, are the ramping-up and ramping-down of generators.
+"Fired" generators (e.g., generators that burn some type of fuel) will incur operational costs.
+If there is sufficient supply of wind and solar, the price of electricity may be too low and it may make no financial sense to operate them.
+In fact, there is at least one case of fossil fuel gas power plant, that requested to cease operations due to the competition from renewables (e.g., [Irsching power station - Wikipedia](https://en.wikipedia.org/wiki/Irsching_Power_Station)).

 ## Simulation of the European Power Market

+As it quickly becomes obvious when studying the problem of solving the power grid, putting a price on production and distribution of electricity is not an easy feat.
+The problem becomes even more interesting and complex when considering gas and oil distribution and prices, but in this post I will focus on the electricity distribution problem.
+Power systems engineers have been hard at work figuring out algorithms that can provide good estimates on pricing schemes (i.e., market designs) that ballance the power generation and distribution incentives with the need for satisfying electricity demand.

 It is possible to simulate when and for what capacity each generator is going to operate, and at what bidding price each zone is going to operate.
 This can be performed using comercial power systems analysis software, but sophisticated open-source tools are also available.